1. Introduction

 To make the different servers use the proxy, specify the address of your proxy

-in the file /home/ansible/.bash_profile
+in the file /home/ansible/.bash_profile.
+For example:

 export http_proxy=http://proxy.your.domain.com:4128